A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Conclusion and discussion

 Second, Euler-Maruyama type methods do not preserve the geometric ergodicity of the process.
 As a consequence, they are not robust to changes in the initial condition, yield poor approximations of the underlying invariant distribution, or do not preserve the moments of the process.
-In contrast, the proposed splitting methods are proved to preserve the Lyapunov structure of the SDE, as long as $\norm{e^{A\Delta}}<1$ for all $\Delta\in(0,\Delta_0]$.
-In addition, if the logarithmic norm $\mu(A)<0$, they are proved to have asymptotically bounded second moments.
-In the one-dimensional case, closed-form expressions for the precise bounds of the second moments of the splitting methods are derived and illustrated on a cubic model problem.
+In contrast, the proposed splitting method is proved to preserve the Lyapunov structure of the SDE, as long as an assumption on the solution $f$ of the deterministic subequation is satisfied and it holds that $\norm{e^{A\Delta}}<1$ for all $\Delta\in(0,\Delta_0]$.
+If, in addition, the logarithmic norm $\mu(A)<0$, the method is proved to have an asymptotically bounded second moment.
+In the one-dimensional case, a precise bound of the second moment of the splitting method is derived in closed-form and illustrated on a cubic model problem.
 We also consider the FHN model, a well known equation used to describe the firing activity of single neurons.
-The geometric ergodicity of the proposed splitting methods applied to this equation is established under a restricted parameter space.
+The geometric ergodicity of the proposed splitting method applied to this equation is established under a restricted parameter space.

-Third, we illustrate on the FHN model that, in contrast to Euler-Maruyama type methods, the proposed splitting methods preserve the amplitudes, frequencies and phases of neuronal oscillations, even for large time steps.
+Third, we illustrate on the FHN model that, in contrast to Euler-Maruyama type methods, the proposed splitting method preserves the amplitudes, frequencies and phases of neuronal oscillations, even for large time steps.
+This may make the method particularly beneficial when used, e.g., to simulate large networks of neurons, or when embedded within simulation-based inference procedures.
+Besides the Lie-Trotter splitting method, we also consider a method which is based on a Strang composition in our numerical experiments.
+Both splitting methods perform comparably good throughout, the Strang splitting behaving slightly better in some scenarios.
 As the considered Euler-Maruyama type methods do converge, their lack of structure preservation becomes less visible when using very small time steps.
-However, the use of significantly smaller time steps results in drastically higher computational costs, making these methods highly inefficient and, consequently, computationally infeasible within simulation-based inference algorithms, as previously illustrated in \cite{Buckwar2019}.
-Among all considered methods, the Strang splitting shows the best performance in terms of preserving the qualitative dynamics of neuronal spiking.
-This makes the method particularly beneficial when used, e.g., to simulate large networks of neurons, or when embedded within simulation-based inference procedures.
+However, the use of significantly smaller time steps results in drastically higher computational costs, making these methods highly inefficient and, consequently, computationally infeasible within simulation-based inference algorithms, as previously illustrated in~\cite{Buckwar2019}.